Pack Light and Right with the Essentials for your Safari in Uganda – Rwanda

 A waterproof daypack comes in handy since even on a safari drive you can put various things into it.
 You can use it on game drives and keep your important documents there unless you lock them up in the lodge safe.

-On a hike, nature walk, gorilla or chimpanzee trek a day-pack is a must to have and especially for gorilla, chimpanzee treks you can carry your needed water, lunch, snacks and anything else you might need.
+On a hike, nature walk, gorilla or chimpanzee trek a day-pack is a must to have where you can carry your needed water, lunch, snacks and anything else you might need.

 It is best use one made of cotton so you can wear it next to your body and does not cause sweating is best for your comfort.
 It is nice to wear a loose shirt over it for security.